FagnerNSZ/JavascriptGameOffMemoryMinecrafotBernardOffLeona/README.md

 This game was developed for my nephew and my daughter to learn the mathematical fundamentals, to exercise their knowledge by approaching games as a means of mathematical practice

 #One thing I want to leave to my loved ones
+One thing I want to leave to my loved ones Lena and Bernardo